 It’s easy to fall into the status quo of your gas detection program, but what happens when the status quo isn’t giving your workers the awareness they need when it comes to hazardous gases?
 When your name is on the calibration certificate, are you confident that every monitor is accurate and performing at its best?

 The cost of your gas detection program represents something priceless: protecting the lives of your people and ensuring they go home safely each day.

 The Easy Way to Solve Maintenance Pains

 Gas detection maintenance pains aren’t something you have to suffer in silence.
-With iNet® Exchange, every time you dock your monitors, Industrial Scientific looks at the life of the sensors, the state of the monitor, the circuit board, the microprocessors, the pump and tells you, before it fails, whether a monitor will need to be replaced soon.
+With a subscription maintenance service like iNet® Exchange, every time you dock your monitors, Industrial Scientific looks at the life of the sensors, the state of the monitor, the circuit board, the microprocessors, the pump and tells you, before it fails, whether a monitor will need to be replaced soon.
 You get an e-mail alert that your replacement detector is on the way.

 Small Fleets and Large Fleets Benefit from Simple Maintenance

 You can have a more efficient gas detector program whether you have a fleet of four detectors or two hundred detectors.
-When uptime and safety are a priority and it is critical that your gas maintenance program run efficiently, we can customize a gas detector lease program that meets your needs.
+When uptime and safety are a priority and it’s critical that your gas maintenance program runs efficiently, we can customize a gas detector lease program that meets your needs.
 Regardless of the size of your fleet, iNet Exchange is the simple and pain free way to manage your gas detection program.

 For more information on how iNet® Exchange can make gas detection easy, contact us or download our eBook, Take the Pain out of Gas Detector Maintenance or use our cost calculator to see how your current program stacks up.